Snooza dog beds

 Before making a purchase, take the time to compare prices online and in-store to ensure you’re getting the best deal.
 On a small scale, you could save $20 per week on your groceries… but if you’re buying a large household item like furniture or appliances, you could save hundreds.

-9. Use cashback apps
+10. Use cashback sites and apps

 While we’re not encouraging you to go shopping only to save money (our favourite kind of Girl Math), this is an idea to keep up your sleeve when buying birthday or Christmas gifts for others.